microsoft/TypeAgent/README.md

 TypeAgent is written in TypeScript and relies on TypeChat.
 To understand how TypeAgent examples work, we recommend getting comfortable with TypeChat and [TypeChat examples](https://github.com/microsoft/TypeChat/tree/main/typescript/examples) first.

+### Agent Shell Example

+The main entry point to explore TypeAgent is the Agent Shell example.
+Follow the [instructions](./ts/README.md) in the TypeScript code [directory](./ts) to get started.

 ## Developers

 Microsoft AI Systems Repo is a mono-repo, with components organized with the following root folders based on language used.